We love to talk about crazy baby names.

 You cannot name your child Hitler.

 Another one?
-While the sound is lovely and the meaning has aspects beyond the satanic, Lucifer also feels impossibly unwearable – regardless of your personal beliefs.
+While the sound is lovely and the meaning has aspects beyond the satanic, Lucifer also feels impossibly unwearable – regardless of your personal beliefs or appreciation for the television series.

 Happily, the list of truly unthinkable names is brief.
 Most choices are more nuanced – bad people and good have answered to George and Elizabeth, Ryan and Laura, and nearly every name in between.